-1. Safeguarding Policy Statement
+2.0 Safeguarding Policy Statement

-A whole-school, child-centred approach is fundamental to all aspects of everyday life at our school.
-At Cockernhoe CofE Primary School we strive to create a culture which enables children to express their wishes and feelings and talk about anything that is of importance to them.
-We believe that every child deserves to receive an education within an environment where they feel safe to learn and develop.
-We want our pupils, staff, parents and carers to have confidence and trust in our goals and know that collaborative working is fundamental to create and maintain a child-centred approach to safeguarding.

-In practice this means we endorse the key principle that the welfare of a child is paramount, keeping them at the centre of all decision making in our partnership working with them, their families, and those supporting them.

-In line with our duties set out in the Children Act (1989, 2004) and Working Together (2023) we are committed to providing support and help as soon as possible, underpinned by our values that children are best looked after within their families, with their parents playing a full part in their lives where possible.
-We are also committed to ensuring that we work with agencies, including the Local Authority, to access support and targeted interventions for families when we consider that a child is, or may be, at risk of harm.

-We hope that parents and carers will support us to undertake our statutory duties to offer early help support and to liaise with agencies to protect children who have suffered or otherwise likely to suffer significant harm without doing so.
-The core objective of early help support is to prevent any child from being harmed or placed at risk of harm and therefore halt any escalation where possible.

-This policy outlines the commitment to our legal duties to safeguard children, the responsibilities for all our staff and the specific roles and responsibilities for our key Designated Safeguarding Leads and Governance.
+- 2.1 A whole-school, child-centred approach is fundamental to all aspects of everyday life at our school.
+At Southfield we strive to create a culture which enables children to express their wishes, feelings, and talk about anything that is of importance to them.
+We believe that every child deserves to receive an education within an environment that feels safe to learn and develop in.
+We want our pupils, staff, parents, and carers to have confidence and trust in our goals and know that collaborative working is fundamental to create and maintain a child-centred approach to safeguarding. - 2.2 In practice this means we endorse the key principles that the welfare of a child in paramount, keeping them at the centre of all decision making in our partnerships working with them, their families, and those supporting them. - 2.3 In line with our duties set out in the Children Act (1989, 2004) and Working Together (2003) we are committed to providing support and help as soon as possible, underpinned by our values that children are best looked after within their families, with their parents playing a full part in their lives where possible.
+We are also committed to ensuring that we work with agencies, including the Local Authority, to access support and targeted interventions for families when we consider that a child is, or may be, at risk of harm. - 2.4 We hope that parents and carers will support us to undertake our statutory duties to offer early help support and to liaise with agencies to protect children who have suffered or otherwise likely to suffer significant harm without doing so.
+The core objective of early help is to prevent any child from being harmed or placed at risk of harm and therefore halt any escalations where possible. - 2.5 This policy outlines the commitment to our legal duties to safeguard children, the responsibilities for all our staff and the specific roles and responsibilities for our key Designated Safeguarding Leads and Governors.

-2. Important Safeguarding Contacts
+3.0 Important Safeguarding Contacts

-School's In-House Contacts
+School's in-House Contacts